owentaylormech/owentaylormech.github.io/_pages/about.md

 ## Let's Connect
 ------
-I am excited about the possibility of contributing to a cutting-edge engineering project through a co-op placement or internship.
-If you’re interested in learning more about my work or discussing potential opportunities, please feel free to reach out.
-I look forward to connecting with you!
+Whether you have a question about my campaign, want to share feedback, or just want to chat about how academics can improve — I’m always open to hearing from you.

+Feel free to reach out!